bitlabstudio/django-docker-aws/README.md

 ## Continuous Integration

 * Log in to circleci.com and link your github account
 * Go to "ADD PROJECTS" and find the project, you'd like to build and click "Build project"

+The next steps only apply to a new, empty project

 * The first build will probably do nothing but run 0 tests, which results in a successful build
 * Now add a `circle.yml` that actually does stuff and some tests, if you don't